ivellios/shallow_compose/README.md

 pick send to console or email.
 Click _go_ to run action.
 1. Check email displayed in the logs

-Also check `.compose_stages` dir for different stages of building
+Also check `.compose_stages` dir for different stages of the docker-compose development.

 ### Manual setup & usage without docker-compose